Will AI Replace Civil Engineers?

 AI task scores based on O*NET occupational task data (US Dept. of Labor)

-Core tasks for Civil Engineers and how much of each one today’s AI can handle autonomously — higher = more displacement risk.
+Core tasks for Civil Engineers and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Design stormwater drainage systems using hydrological modeling software to manage runoff and prevent flooding in residential and commercial developments